tnagyzambo/rCTRL/ros2/src/rstate/README.md

     ShuttingDown --> Finalized
     Finalized --> [*]

-    state "Error Processing" as ErrorProcessing
+    state "Error Processing ❌" as ErrorProcessing

-    state "On error raised" as ErrorProcessing
-    state "Configuring" as Configuring
-    state "Can raise error" as Configuring
+    state "Configuring ❗" as Configuring
-    state "Cleaning Up" as CleaningUp
+    state "Cleaning Up ❗" as CleaningUp
-    state "Can raise error" as CleaningUp
-    state "Activating" as Activating
-    state "Can raise error" as Activating
+    state "Activating ❗" as Activating
-    state "Deactivating" as Deactivating
-    state "Can raise error" as Deactivating
+    state "Deactivating ❗" as Deactivating
-    state "Arming" as Arming
-    state "Can raise error" as Arming
+    state "Arming ❗" as Arming
-    state "Disarming" as Disarming
-    state "Can raise error" as Disarming
+    state "Disarming ❗" as Disarming
     state "Shutting Down" as ShuttingDown
-    state "Can raise error" as ShuttingDown
 ```
+**NOTE:** Transitions state marked with ❗ have a possibility of failure.
+If performed successfully, the network will transition according to the path marked with ✅. **rSTATE** will attempt to recover from an error by returning the the network to the previous state.
+The network will enter the `Error Processing` state at this point.
+This behaviour is denoted by the symbol ✖️ on the state diagram.
+If it is not possible to restore the previous network state, the `Error Processing` transition will fail (denoted with ❌) and proceed to shut down the network.

 ## Primary State: Unconfigured

 All managed lifecycle nodes controlled by **rSTATE** are `unconfigured`.
 No processes on the network are running.